Sydney-Informatics-Hub/training.artemis.rds/_episodes/02-local2hpc.md

 ```

 Since the file to be transferred is local, you do not need to include user@host.
-Run the below command to copy the scripts archive to your working directory on Artemis:
+Run the below command **from a local terminal window** to copy the scripts archive to your working directory on Artemis:

 ~~~
 scp dogScripts.tar.gz  ict_hpctrain<N>@hpc.sydney.edu.au:/project/Training/<yourDirectoryName>
 ~~~
 {: .bash}

-Then unpack the archive, move the scripts, and delete the archive and empty directory:
+Then **on a remote (Artemis connection) terminal window** unpack the archive, move the scripts, and delete the archive and empty directory:

 ~~~
 tar -zxvf dogScripts.tar.gz